-Queant Lake Professional Review and Guide
+Queant Lake Professional Guide

 "A gentle hike, great camping, and a chance to get away from the campground masses—perhaps these are the reasons Queant Lake is so popular.
 While you’re likely to have neighbors here, it’s a whole lot better than spending the night with the RVs and roadside tenters.
 Besides, not all backpackers are loners.
 Many actually enjoy a little company, as long as backcountry etiquette is followed.